The next VIRTUAL Visitor Info Session will be on Friday, June 2, at 7:00pm. Email Susan at firstname.lastname@example.org for the meeting link.

 Food at Ganas is plentiful and varied enough to suit most people, from meat eaters to vegans.
 Dinner is served in our main dining room Tuesday through Saturday and leftovers are available 24/7.
 Additionally, everyone has access to stocked kitchens where people can prepare their own meals and snacks.
 During the pandemic we continue to serve dinner while maintaining social distancing, mask protocols, and hand washing.

 Dinner Discussions.
 Evenings in the dining room are unstructured.
 Because of the need to socially distance, seating at dinner is limited, and we encourage people to eat outside if the weather permits, or take their plates to their rooms.
-Any larger group discussions are being held virtually for the time being.

 Small Group Activities.
 We have several living rooms which are used for meetings, gatherings, discussions of various types, dancing, exercise, computer use, listening to or making music, TV or movie watching, eating or just hanging out.
-Again this is a currently restricted activity.

 Large Group Activities.
 Anyone can organize most anything, with a bit of communication and responsibility-taking for set-up and clean up.
 We have dances, talent shows, potlucks and parties.
 Some people organize outings and trips, barbeques and play readings.
 Birthdays are often celebrated with a brunch on the weekend, with the birthday person selecting activities for the group to enjoy together.

 A rather unusual social and political structure has evolved, probably because of our desire to create as many lifestyle options as possible.
 We have several different, but complementary, populations at Ganas.
 The first, called the core group, currently consists of nine people — five men and four women — who function as the community's management team.
-They pool all their time, talents, and material things.
+They pool their time, talents, and material things.
 They're also committed to working through problems that arise between them.
 This group is open to new members, but because of the demands made on core group people's time and resources, few people opt to join.

-The third consists of about 35 people many of whom consider this their home.
+The third consists of about 35 people, many of whom consider this their home.
 Others have come for a short visit, anywhere from a few weeks to a few years.
 Some work in the community.
 Some are employed elsewhere or are students.
 They tend to form close social sub-groups, and may hold very different but surprisingly compatible philosophies.
 They may or may not be involved with Ganas' goals and activities, but almost all of them enjoy the Ganas experience, and many report on its value to them years after leaving.
 The few who are here short term provide an opportunity for members to experience a revolving population of diverse people.

 Despite this variety of connection, everyone who lives here agrees to follow our four rules (described below) and to use our method of problem-solving.